mrac/ui-components-css/CSS-IMPLICITY.md

 Setting `all: initial` in component root element reset all properties to its initial values and prevent CSS inheritance.
 Then the only way to set the component CSS is to target the component's selector in its parent/ancestor and explicitly set CSS.
 It's yet far from having the [CSS API](CSS-API.md) but very helpful already with isolation is place.

-We should be conscious though, because value `initial` sets a property value into the default value specified for `CSS` property, not to the default value for `CSS` property for a given `HTML` tag.
+We should be conscious though, because value `initial` is the default value specified for the `CSS` property, not the default value of the `CSS` property for a given `HTML` tag.
 For example:
 ```css
 div {
     display: initial;